Aishu-245/MediBooker/replit.md

 ## Overview

-This is a modern healthcare appointment booking system built with React, Express, and PostgreSQL.
+This is a vanilla React healthcare appointment booking system built with class components, pure CSS, and static data.
 The application allows patients to browse available doctors, view their profiles, and book appointments.
-It features a clean, accessible interface with comprehensive UI components and real-time data management.
+It features a clean, accessible interface matching a professional medical design with purple theme colors and responsive layout using flexbox and media queries.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Architecture preferences: Vanilla React with class components, no TypeScript, no hooks, no Tailwind CSS, pure CSS with flexbox layout and media queries for responsiveness.

 ## System Architecture

 ### Frontend Architecture
-- **Framework**: React 18 with TypeScript
+- **Framework**: React 18 with vanilla JavaScript
+- **Components**: Class-based components (no hooks)
 - **Routing**: Wouter for client-side navigation
-- **State Management**: TanStack Query (React Query) for server state management
+- **State Management**: Component state and props (no external state libraries)
-- **UI Framework**: Custom component library built on Radix UI primitives
-- **Styling**: Tailwind CSS with CSS variables for theming
+- **Styling**: Pure CSS with flexbox layout and CSS Grid
+- **Responsive Design**: Media queries for mobile-first responsive design
 - **Build Tool**: Vite for development and production builds

-### Backend Architecture
-- **Framework**: Express.js with TypeScript
-- **API Design**: RESTful API with structured error handling
-- **Request Logging**: Custom middleware for API request/response logging
-- **Development**: Hot module replacement with Vite integration

 ### Data Layer
-- **Database**: PostgreSQL with Drizzle ORM
-- **Connection**: Neon Database serverless driver
-- **Schema Management**: Drizzle Kit for migrations and schema management
-- **Validation**: Zod schemas for type-safe data validation
-- **Development Storage**: In-memory storage with seeded mock data
+- **Data Source**: Static mock data stored in JavaScript modules
+- **Storage**: Client-side data management with helper functions
+- **Search**: Client-side filtering and search functionality
+- **Appointments**: Local data storage for booking functionality

 ### Component Architecture
 - **Design System**: shadcn/ui components for consistent UI patterns